ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-21-week-review-war-week3-fomc-micron-photonics.md

 **S&P 500 rebalance.** COHR, LITE, and VRT added Monday.
 Expect heavy volume and potential short squeezes in all three names.

-**PCE inflation (Friday).** February core PCE — the Fed's preferred gauge — is the marquee data point.
+**PCE inflation (Friday).** February core PCE, the Fed's preferred gauge, is the marquee data point.
 Consensus 0.3% MoM.
 A hot print would seal the coffin on any 2026 cuts.

 **War Week 4.** No diplomatic channels open.
 The Larijani assassination closed the last one.
 Watch for Iranian escalation at Hormuz, potential ground force deployment, and nuclear facility targeting.